HCRTA Officers (photo above)

 HILL COUNTY RETIRED TEACHERS ASSOCIATION

-Hill County Retired Teachers Association (HCRTA) was founded in 1966 and has remained active for the previous 53 years.
-Our meetings are headquartered at Hill College, 112 Lamar Dr., Hillsboro, Texas, and the exact meeting location on the campus varies as appropriate to accommodate regular meetings, and special luncheons and receptions.
-We meet six (6) times each year starting in September and ending in May, and the meeting dates for 2019-2020 will be posted on this site as soon as the final schedule is approved in early summer.
+Hill County Retired Teachers Association (HCRTA) was founded in 1966 and has remained active for the previous 55 years.
+Our meetings are usually headquartered at the Hill College campus in Hillsboro, Texas, with some meetings at other venues of interest.
+We meet six (6) times each year starting in September and ending in May.
+The meeting dates for 2021-2022 will be posted on this site as soon as the final schedule is approved.